dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/05 Linking configurations/index.md

 ### Step 1 - Take a look at the projects

-Please [download the exercise-5 sample](https://github.com/dynatrace-ace/monaco-self-paced-exercises/blob/main/exercise-samples-to-download/exercise-05-to-download.zip) by clicking on "Download raw file" button, unzip the file and copy the extracted files into a newly created folder.
+Please [download the exercise-5 sample zip file](https://github.com/dynatrace-ace/monaco-self-paced-exercises/releases/download/1.0.2/exercise-05-to-download.zip) and unzip it on your machine.

 ```bash
 mkdir exercise-05